 - The framework of law relating to sport

 - Organisational Structures of sporting bodies

 - Disciplinary Tribunals - behavioural misconduct

 - Restraint of trade and compeition

 - Player agents

 - Marketing and broadcasting

-- Issues in tort – negligence of participants and the impact on controlling bodies
+- Issues in tort - negligence and civil liability

 In Term Test: Final take home examination